open-cloud/open-cloud.github.io.old/0_overview.md

   - Bound to a set of Nodes located at the Site.

   - Bound to a set of Deployments that the Site may access.

-  - Bound to an Account that reports the Site's resource consumption.

 * **Deployment:** A logical grouping of Nodes running a compatible set of virtualization technologies and being managed according to a